bixbyjs/bixby-common/README.md

 ## Usage

-To utilize Bixby.js' common suite of components, register them within the IoC container.
+To utilize Bixby.js' common suite of components, register them with the IoC container.

 ```javascript
 IoC.loader(require('bixby-common'));